Earl of Airlie: Family history

 The 5th Lord Ogilvy's grandson, James Ogilvy (c.
 1593–1666), was created Earl of Airlie and Lord Ogilvy of Alith and Lintrathen by Charles I at York on 2 April 1639.
 A loyal partisan of the king, he joined Montrose in Scotland in 1644 and was one of the royalist leaders at the Battle of Kilsyth.
 The destruction of the Earl's castles of Airlie and of Forther in 1640 by the Earl of Argyll, who "left him not in all his lands a cock to crow day", gave rise to the song The Bonnie House of Airlie.
 His eldest son, James, the 2nd Earl (c.
 1615–c.
 1704) also fought among the royalists in Scotland; in 1644 he was taken prisoner, but he was released in the following year as a consequence of Montrose's victory at Kilsyth.
 He was again a prisoner after the Battle of Philiphaugh and was sentenced to death in 1646, but he escaped from his captivity at St. Andrews and was afterward pardoned.
 Serving with the Scots against Cromwell, he became a prisoner for the third time in 1651 and was in the Tower of London during most of the years of the Commonwealth.
 He was a fairly prominent man under Charles II and James II, and in 1689 he ranged himself on the side of William of Orange.
 Earl's grandson, James Ogilvy (d.
 1731), took part in the Jacobite rising of 1715 and was attainted; consequently, on his father's death in 1717, he was not allowed to succeed to the Earldom, although he was pardoned in 1725.
 When he died, his brother John (d.
 1761) became Earl de jure, and John's son David (1725–1803) joined the standard of Prince Charles Edward Stuart in 1745.
 He was attainted, and after the defeat of the prince at Culloden, escaped to Norway and Sweden, afterward serving in the French army, where he commanded le regiment Ogilvy and was known as "le bel Ecossais".
 In 1778, he was pardoned and was allowed to return to Scotland.
 His direct line became extinct when his son David died unmarried in April 1812.
 After this event, David's cousin, another David Ogilvy (1785–1849), claimed the Earldom.
 He asserted that he was unaffected by the two attainders, but the House of Lords decided that these barred his succession.
-However, in 1826, the attainders were reversed by Act of Parliament, and David became 6th Earl of Airlie.
+However, in 1826, the attainders were reversed by an act of Parliament, the David Ogilvy Restoration Act 1826 (7 Geo.
+4. c.
+50), and David became 6th Earl of Airlie.
 He died on 20 August 1849 and was succeeded by his son, David Graham Drummond Ogilvy (1826–1881), who was a Scottish representative peer for over thirty years.
 The latter's son, David Stanley William Drummond Ogilvy, the 8th Earl (1856–1900), served in Egypt in 1882 and 1885 and was killed on 11 June 1900, during the Boer War while at the head of his regiment, the 12th Lancers.
 His titles then passed to his son, David Lyulph Gore Wolseley Ogilvy, the 9th Earl.
-As of 2023, the titles are held by his son, David George Coke Patrick Ogilvy, who succeeded in 1968.
+As of 2023, the titles are held by his grandson, David John Ogilvy, who succeeded in 2023.